How to Respond to a Trademark Audit

 Generally, it appears that the USPTO is targeting registrations that have a higher number of goods/services in each class.

-How to respond to first audit Office Action
+How to Respond to Trademark Audit Office Action

 The first audit Office Action will identify two additional goods or services for each audited class that will require proof of use.
-In response, the trademark owner must submit current specimens of use for each of the two goods or services.
+In response, the trademark owner must submit current specimens of use for each of the two items.

 If the registration owner is unable to submit current specimens for both goods or services, the owner must delete not only the audited goods/services, but all other unused goods/services from the registration.
 If the owner deletes only audited goods/services, the USPTO may issue a second audit Office Action.